Social Media Tips and Trends

 - trends: 219 average LinkedIn shares

 It’s not surprising that topics like leadership, career, and interviewing are among the most popular.
 This doesn’t tell us anything new since that’s essentially what LinkedIn is all about.
 However, words such as “habits,” “lessons,” “advice,” and “mistakes” do tell us that LinkedIn members are specifically interested in actionable tips on improving oneself.
 And, the fact that “trends” is a popular word indicates that LinkedIn users are looking for insights into what the future holds in their industries.
+Here are some topics that receive significant engagement on LinkedIn:

 - entrepreneurship: 228 average Linkedin shares